 Anyway, whatever is right I still prefer landscape shots without anyone in the picture.

-On a recent summer’s evening I decided to take a wander round the shores of Buttermere and was chuffed to bits when I saw the lake surface was flat and producing some decent reflections.
+On a recent summer’s evening I decided to take a drive to Buttermere in the western Lake District.
+On arriving I was chuffed to bits to see the lake surface was flat and producing some decent reflections.
 I could have headed to the eastern end of the lake to get a shot of the Scots Pines and their reflections but everyone seems to do that so I thought I’d save that for another day (update in 2015: I have now got a photo of the Buttermere pines reflected in the lake in my collection).
 No, this time I stayed close to the village, wary that the wind might pick up at any time so was keen to get some pictures taken as soon as possible.
 Any idea of walking round the lake was ditched straight away.

 Well, let me explain: the photograph seen on my site is much smaller than the actual photograph taken by the camera, it has to be otherwise this website would run very slowly indeed as the files would be so big.
 As a side note prints bought from my online shop use the full size photograph.
 Anyway if I take the original photograph produced by the camera and zoom in to the area highlighted by the red box in the first photograph I get the second photograph.